ERISA Administrative Appeals Are Mandatory Before Filing a Lawsuit

-Of course, we recommend that, since these claims are so complicated, that you consult with an attorney who is experienced in ERISA before filing your appeal.
-Our long-term disability attorney in Kansas City will review your denial letter for FREE, and there is no obligation to hire our firm.
-We can help answer your questions and provide guidance on what to do next, so you protect your right to appeal and have the right strategy in place to get your benefits.
+Consult with our attorney today, who is one of the very few attorneys nationwide experienced in ERISA.
+Our long-term disability attorney will review your denial letter for free, and provide a strategy for moving forward.
+We can help answer your questions, protect your right to appeal, and have the right strategy in place to get your benefits reinstated.